thaibirding.com by Nick Upton

 Facilities

 Facilities at Laem Pak Bia/Pak Thale are mostly restricted to Hat Chao Samran.
-Here there are a growing number places with bungalows which can be rented for about 800-5000 baht per night and a number of shops and restaurants selling anything from ice creams (it is the seaside you've got to have an ice cream!) to excellent seafood dishes.
+Here there are a growing number places with bungalows which can be rented for about 800-5000 baht per night (the i-Thara Resort & Spa seems to be growing in popularity with birders despite the fact that its construction destroyed Malaysian Plover nesting habitat) and a number of shops and restaurants selling anything from ice creams, beachware and snacks to excellent seafood dishes.
 I would recommend any of the restaurants (marked on map; right) that are situated on the beach within a kilometre north of the main car parking area at Had Chao Samran; the food is great and very cheap.
 The 7/11 store on the corner at the beachfront is where visitors can buy all manner of snacks and drinks as well as cool off for a few minutes in the air conditioning.
-There are also a few local shops along the road from Had Chao Samran to Pak Thale and at the entrance to the boat yard there is a small restaurant which sells simple, but good, food very cheaply.
+There are also a few local shops along the road from Had Chao Samran to Pak Thale and a few hundred metres to the south of the entrance to the boat yard there is a small restaurant which sells simple, but good, food very cheaply.

-For those staying in Petchaburi, or passing through, there are all the facilities typical of a Thai provincial capital.
+For those staying in the town of Petchaburi, or passing through, there are all of the facilities typical of a Thai provincial capital.
 In fact Petchaburi has a large supermarket (Big C) with takeaway restaurants and a cinema showing Hollywood movies attached at the southern end of the town.
 There are several hotels in town too, ranging from very good to scabby.
 I frequently stay at the Sun Hotel which is priced around 800 baht per night and is situated at the foot of the cable car to a very obvious temple at the top of a hill, close to the main highway.
-The Diamond Petchaburi hotel is close by on the main highway and is a step up at around 1500 baht per night; both hotels serve good food and provide a Thai breakfast buffet.
-The night market near the bus station in Petchaburi is a good place to get cheap and excellent Thai food.
+The Royal Diamond Hotel is close by on the main highway and is a step up at around 1000-1500 baht per night; both hotels serve good food and provide a Thai breakfast buffet at 6am.
+The night market near the bus station in Petchaburi is a good place to get cheap and excellent Thai food and there are lots of other eating places all around town.
+There are plenty of ATM machines around town and several banks where it is possible to exchange money if required.
+Wine-lovers often find it hard to get what they want in Thailand but decent enough bottles of wine are always available in the small Tesco supermarket in town.
+There are also plenty of pharmacies in town and a good provincial hospital where you will be seen quickly and efficiently should you need it.

 This location is not a National Park and you will not be charged to go birding here.